“I Want to Move And My Wife Doesn’t. Will This End Our Marriage?”

 3. dinoceros says:

-LW1: Wendy’s advice makes sense.
+Wendy’s advice makes sense.
 I’m wondering if you’ve discussed your plans with your daughter.
 I ask because usually at this point in life, folks (parents or their kids) are moving closer together, typically for the eventual care of the parents or for proximity to grandkids.
 I say this as someone who expects to move closer to my parents in several years, as they continue to age.
 But they stayed within a couple of hours of my hometown, so I feel that the obligation is mine to move.
 If they moved across the country, I’d take that to mean that they felt confident that they could care for themselves considering the energy and expense it would require from me to do that.

 I’m wondering if you could rent something across the country and stay in part time?
 My stepmom’s sister just retired and she spends a month at a time in Florida several times a year.
 I think she gets her fill of Florida without having to live there full time and leave her whole family.

-4. Yes, letter #1 is strange.
+4. This letter is strange.
 ‘Trapped’ in CA and living anywhere within the state will be unacceptable.
 CA is an awfully big state.
 If he has problems with neighbors or wants distance from ex co-workers, for some reason he is unwilling to explain, he can easily achieve that moving to daughter’s location.
 I’m going to take a wild guess that this is political — LW is an ardent Trump supporter who can’t stand to live in what he regards as an ultra-liberal state.
 If he is this hard assed about it, I suspect wife is secretly hoping he leaves.

 His explanation is just super glib and super selfish.
 He is just retired.
 His wife is still working.
 That is ample reason to stay where her job is until she is retired, at least.
 But… the super glib ‘she can do her work anywhere’.
 But… perhaps she enjoys the people she works with, perhaps she has a great employer, perhaps seniority there has perks, perhaps at her age she isn’t eager to start fresh with a new employer, in new location, with a staff where she knows nobody.
 Those are all very reasonable concerns, which LW just brushes away.